Managing Information Systems

 IV.
 Learning Objectives

-- Analyze the computing needs for a small business or home system.
+- Analyze the computing needs for either a small business or home use.

-- Evaluate and select software based on its capabilities, ease of use, documentation, support, possible future upgrading, and compatibility.
+- Evaluate and select software based on its, appropriateness, ease of use, documentation, support, and future expandability.

-- Evaluate and select hardware based on its suitability, ease of use, documentation, maintenance, and future expendability.
+- Evaluate and select hardware based on its suitability, documentation, ease of maintenance, and future expandability.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • helping others to cheat,

 • pretending to be someone else or having someone else pretend to be you,